StephenOnyeka/chat-app/README.md

+# Real-Time Chat Application

+This project is a real-time chat application built with React (Vite + TypeScript) for the frontend and Node.js + Express + Socket.IO for the backend.
+It supports two-way, real-time communication between users.
+The backend server code is located in the `server/` folder at the project root.

+## Running the App

+1. **Install dependencies for both frontend and backend:**
+   - Frontend: `npm install` (in the project root)
+   - Backend: `cd server && npm install`
+2. **Start the backend server:**
+   - `cd server && npm run dev` (or `npm start`)
+3. **Start the frontend app:**
+   - In a new terminal, from the project root: `npm run dev`
+4. **Open two browser windows/tabs at `http://localhost:5173` to simulate two users.**

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.